South East Asia Association for Dental Education (SEAADE)

 In celebrating the 30th Anniversary of the founding of SEAADE, the annual meeting that is held in Kuala Lumpur adopts the theme “Reimagining Dental Education” with several pre-conference workshops organised to facilitate and promote academic quality administration, novel teaching-learning methods and educational research.
 SEAADE introduces the SEAADE Innovation Awards to encourage innovations in dental education that enhance educational outcomes and/or student experience.
 The areas of awards include Curriculum Design, Teaching and Learning Method, Assessment, Interprofessional Learning, Community Based Education, Simulation, Student Competencies, Education Technology, and Faculty Development.
 There are also awards for student competitions for oral health promotion videos, reimagining dental education pecha kucha challenge and research report posters.
 A student debate has also been introduced between Universiti Kebangsaan Malaysia and University of Indonesia.

-Presently the Association is represented by the major dental schools in the South East Asian Region including dental schools in Hong Kong, Taiwan, China, Japan and India.
+Presently the Association is represented by the major dental schools from 13 countries in Asia.

 |President||Loh Hing Sai (Singapore)|